 and the wineskins are ruined; but they put new wine into fresh wineskins, and

 both are preserved” (Mat 9-17).
-The wine represents the Spirit and the skins
+The wine represents the Holy Spirit and the skins

 represent our doctrines we use to contain the truth.
-We cannot use old,
+By this we can define the

-times of revival, but we must rethink the truth and establish more accurate
+grace and power of God, we must establish more accurate

 Timothy, “Be strong in the grace that is in Christ Jesus,” he was talking

-this gospel, so that when we believe in it, the anointing can rest upon us.
+goal of the leaders of the Church is to accurately convey the gospel, so when we believe it, the anointing can rest upon us.

-anointing on our lives; this is God’s seal of approval that we understand
+The anointing is God’s seal of approval, guaranteeing that we understand

-the gospel according to the teachings of Christ, but until that anointing
+the gospel according to the teachings of Christ, but until anointing

 (72h)